juliokscesar/griffinLog/README.md

         return -1;

     // Write log info
-    jkscLog::Info("This is a info log with %s", "formatted strings");
+    jkscLog::Info("This is an info log with %s", "formatted strings");

+    // Write log debug
+    jkscLog::Debug("This is a debug log with %s with color %s written in %d", "formatted strings", "green", 2021);

     // Write log warning
     jkscLog::Warn("This is a warning log in %d", 2020 + 1);